ss_blog_claim=b347591eeca390788e389b6e8cfa5538

 Mt Woodson is another local hike in San Diego that is easily accessible, yet hiking its trail feels like an escape from civilization.

 It is littered by giant boulder outcrops, and from the summit, one can enjoy the ocean-to-mountain views.
-Near the summit is the Potato Chip Rock, which is the result of exfoliation and weathering.
-There are many ways to reach the summit of Mt Woodson, and the three different trailheads for this hike is what I will be sharing in this post.
+Near the summit is the now famous Potato Chip Rock, which is the result of exfoliation and weathering.
+There are many ways to reach Potato Chip rock or the summit of Mt Woodson.
+The three different trailheads for this hike is what I will be sharing in this post. source: Afoot and Afield: San Diego County: A Comprehensive Hiking Guide

 Lake Poway from Mt.
 Woodson Trail